sarvesh34734/Hosptal-API-with-unit-testing/README.md

   * Replace ":status" in the above url from one of these ['Negative', 'Travelled-Quarantine',   'Symptoms-Quarantine', 'Positive-Admit'].
 These values are case-sensitive.
   * You will need to pass the token as described in above route2 (Point number 5).
 Generate a new token if expired.
+## Running test commands
+* If you wish to run npm test, then first create a doctor with following login credentials:{username: 'username',
+    password: 'password'} by using route "localhost:3000/api/v1/doctors/register".
+You can also edit app.test.js file inside test folder to add your own credentials.